oat-sa/extension-tao-testqti/views/cypress/README.md

 # E2E testing

 Please refer to the readme file placed at `tao/views/cypress` for generic info about E2E.
-This file is aimed at describing the E2E for the extension taoQtiTest.
+This file is aimed at describing the E2E for the extension `taoQtiTest`.

 Development of end-to-end tests in TAO is based on the principle of storing the test specs in each relevant extension, while the common and shared features with respect to TAO are stored in `tao-core`.
 The base engine as well as the very common features are supplied through the dependency `@oat-sa/e2e-runner`.